-Plug the bath power cord into a mains outlet of the proper voltage, frequency, and current capability.
-Refer to Section 3.1, Specifications, for power requirement details.
-Refer to and read the WARNING at the front of this manual concerning brownout and over voltage protection.
+Plug the bath power cord into a mains outlet of the proper voltage, frequency, and current capability (see Section 3.1, Specifications).
+Refer to and read the CAUTION at the front of the manual concerning brownout and over voltage protection.